nordic-institute/harmony-smp/domismp-tests/domismp-docker/images/domismp-tomcat-mysql/README.md

 # Test and Domo SMP docker image

 The Image is intended for internal testing of the DomiSMP snapshots builds.
 The images should not be used in production environment.
+The image is shipped with jdk 8 and 11.
+By default the jdk 11 is used, but it can be changed by setting the environment variable JDK_VERSION=8 to start the container with JAVA_HOME pointing to jdk 8.

 # Image build